th2-net/th2-common-j/README.md

 ## Release notes

+### 3.24.0
++ Added util to convert RootMessageFilter into readable collection of payload bodies

 ### 3.23.0
 + Update the grpc-common version to 3.4.0
     + Added `IN`, `LIKE`, `MORE`, `LESS`, `WILDCARD` FilterOperation and their negative versions